-Written for Kion by Kelsey Hess, CTNC

 The (Few) Studies on Women and Fasting

-While there are admittedly not that many human studies on fasting, there are even fewer on human women, and many of those studies are on overweight and/or post-menopausal women.
+While there are admittedly not that many human studies on fasting, there are even fewer on human women, and many of those studies are conducted on specific groups, such as overweight and/or post-menopausal women.

-When it comes to healthy, pre-menopausal women, we don't have much scientific ground to stand on.
+When it comes to healthy, pre-menopausal women, we don't have much scientific ground to stand on when it comes to the benefits of fasting.

 Therefore, finding a definitive, science-backed answer to the question of whether or not women (especially young, healthy women) should fast is nearly impossible at this point in time.

-Here’s a synopsis of the small amount of animal studies on fasting that involve females:
+Here’s a synopsis of the small amount of female animal studies on fasting:

 As for human studies, a few highlights include: